14islands/14islands-com-v2/app/blog/_posts/2016-09-22-mobile-apps-without-native-technologies.md

 title:  "Ways to build a mobile app without native technologies"
 description: We are often asked about the “best” ways to build a native app.
 It always depends on the needs, but there are few technical possibilities.
 og_image: /images/blog/native-app-ways/open-graph-image.png
-private: true
 ---

 # Ways to build a mobile app without native technologies

 Apps are a big part of our lives.
-They live on our mobile home screen and we use them to socialize, entertain and talk to services.
+They live on our mobile home screen and we use them to socialize, entertain us and use services.

 As a development studio we are often asked about the “best” ways to build a native app.
-It always depends on the needs, but there are few technical possibilities.
+It always depends on the needs, but there are number of technical possibilities.

 The most basic way is to build apps with native technologies on a given platform.
 This means writing [Swift](https://developer.apple.com/swift/)/[Object-C](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html) on [iOS](http://www.apple.com/ios/) for [iPhone](http://www.apple.com/iphone/), [Java](https://java.com) for [Android](https://developer.android.com/index.html) devices, [.NET](https://www.microsoft.com/net) for [Windows Phone](https://www.microsoft.com/en-us/windows/view-all?col=phones) and so forth.